 - 7.1.
 All heritage assets, whether designated or non-designated, have a recognised degree of significance meriting weight as a material consideration in planning decisions.
 Designated heritage assets receive legal protection, which impose additional planning restrictions.
-Non-designated heritage assets are considered to have a degree of heritage significance meriting consideration in planning decisions; the desirability of their conservation is a material consideration, in accordance with national and local planning policy and guidance.
-In order to aid the assessment of planning applications affecting non-designated heritage assets, some points to consider have been provided above. - 7.2.
-The Authority has already identified a significant number of non-designated heritage assets through the Conservation Character Area Appraisals and in response to planning applications.
+Non-designated heritage assets (locally listed buildings or sites) are considered to have a degree of heritage significance meriting consideration in planning decisions; the desirability of their conservation is a material consideration, in accordance with national and local planning policy and guidance.
+In order to aid the assessment of planning applications affecting locally listed buildings and sites, some points to consider have been provided above. - 7.2.
+The Authority has already identified a significant number of locally listed buildings and sites through the Conservation Character Area Appraisals and in response to planning applications.
 The assets that have been identified have been published in a list by parish on our website and are also highlighted in black on the online 'search my property map'.
 The Building Design and Conservation team will periodically update the local list as more assets are identified.